Savoulian Collection - Athens

 Back row, standing, from left: Hagop Djabbarian, Krikor Derderian, Armenag Der Ghougasian, Yervant Apostolian, Mihran Boghosian, Garabed Maghoukian, Hovhannes Der Khachadourian, Mihran Baronian (Source: "Armenika" periodical, Athens).

 The Savoulian family has also preserved this certificate, which does not refer to Manuel Savoulian.
 It refers to another man, who was probably another forced laborer in Germany, and who had become friends with Manouel.
-The certificate provides the man’s name as Migiddig Sachakin, who lived in the city of Hailfingen (in the area of Tübingen).
+The certificate provides the man’s name as Migiddig Sachakin [Mgrdich Sahagian], who lived in the city of Hailfingen (in the area of Tübingen).
 He died on January 29, 1945, at the hospital of Tübingen.
 His cause of death was bowel cancer and cardiac arrest.
 The certificate was issued by the Tübingen municipality on October 6, 1948.

 1. A certificate issued in the name of Manouel Savoulian by the Greek Red Cross, dated August 13, 1961.
 Manouel’s father’s name is given as Taniel.
 The certificate states that Manouel was arrested by the Wehrmacht and imprisoned by the SS for a short time in Haidari.
 He was transported to Germany on August 16, 1944; and died at the Rottweil hospital on May 15, 1945.
 Haidari was one of the largest Nazi concentration camps in Greece, located in the northwest of Athens.
 Many of the prisoners detained there were later transferred to German concentration camps.